cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

   implementing a processing pipeline that coordinate transforming a given input into one or more output STAC items
-* :doc:`Functions <components/functions>` provide internal services that are used by Feeders, Tasks, and Workflows, and are less commonly extended by users.
+* :doc:`Functions <components/functions>` provide internal services that are used by Tasks, and Workflows, and are less commonly extended by users.

 Horizontal and vertical scaling